15 Best Things to Do in Stratford (CT)

 Wells Hollow Creamery

-Wells Hollow Creamery makes over 50 different flavours right here, from Amaretto Cherry to Vermont Maple Walnut, and, as well as serving cones and cups, offers a menu of sundaes and shakes.
+On a 5th generation farm, Wells Hollow Creamery makes over 50 different flavors right here, from Amaretto Cherry to Vermont Maple Walnut.
+As well as serving cones and cups, the stand offers a menu of sundaes and shakes.

 12. Connecticut Air and Space Center